How to clean Clarks Desert Boots

 - Suede protector (optional)

 Suede is more sturdy than many people give it credit for.
 In most cases, you’ll only need a suede brush and suede eraser.
-It’s a small investment that will help you keep all your suede goods looking fresh.Â
+It’s a small investment that will help you keep all your suede goods looking fresh.

 If you had a wild weekend and spilled wine or beer on your suede, you may need to invest in some suede cleaner.
-You can also head over to our comprehensive guide on how to clean suede boots to learn how to make your own solution at home.
+You can also head over to my comprehensive guide on how to clean suede boots to learn how to make your own solution at home.

 Your Beeswax leather boots don’t need much care, but as the months go by, Clarks Desert Boots can gather a decent amount of dirt.
 Cleaning them every six months is a good idea to keep them looking fresh.